 Here are a few limitations of APR:

-Here are the answers to some common questions when it comes to APR.
+Here are the answers to some frequently asked questions when it comes to APR.

 A good APR is dependent on several factors, including the prime rate, the loan amount, the loan term, and the buyer’s finances.
-The interest and fees on your mortgage should be affordable and fit into your long-term financial plan.
+The number itself is less important than whether the loan is affordable and fits into your long-term financial plan.

 The Bottom Line on APR

-APR can offer buyers a simple way to compare interest and fees across different lenders.
-Between a loan’s APR and interest rate, the APR is a more accurate representation of the true cost of borrowing money.
-While it doesn’t encompass all homebuying costs, APR can be an important tool in deciding which lender to use for a mortgage.
-A potential borrower should shop around, understand the factors that go into determining their APR, and determine if the APR offered fits within their means and overall financial strategy.
+APR offers buyers a way to compare interest, fees, and overall loan costs across different lenders.
+While APR doesn’t encompass all homebuying costs, it can be an important tool in deciding which lender to use when getting a mortgage.
+A potential borrower should shop around, understand their APR, and include it in their decision when weighing loan offers.